Roth conversions aca subsidy

 Should you go for Premium ACA Tax Credits or do Roth conversions?

-For the Conversions, they could save thousands of dollars a year now if they go for ACA Premium Tax Credits.
-Or, they could save $1M in taxes throughout their lifetimes.
+For the Conversions, they could now save thousands of dollars a year on ACA Premium Tax Credits or $1M in taxes throughout their lifetimes.
 Their main goal is to leave a legacy to their heirs; the decision is easy!

 For the Credits, they have access to Roth accounts and, later, a reverse mortgage.
 They easily keep their income low and receive maximum Premium ACA tax credits.
 As a result, they save $20k a year in health care premiums and sail into traditional retirement with plenty of resources to last their lifetime.

-Healthcare decision is difficult in early retirement.
+Healthcare decisions are difficult in early retirement.
 Healthcare insurance costs are outrageous and only likely to worsen.

 Understanding how to control your ordinary income and planning for taxes now and for the rest of your life can help you decide what type of healthcare is right for you in early retirement.